Critical New Trail at the Cabrillo National Monument

 10.4.21

-With support from GRoW @ Annenberg, visitors to Cabrillo National Monument, San Diego's only National Park, can look forward to a new trail leading to the Rocky Intertidal Zone.
+With support from GRoW, San Diego's only National Park will offer a new path to the Rocky Intertidal Zone.

 Learn More About Cabrillo National Monument Foundation